 It’s possible to eat for under 10 euro per person, especially if you go for the least expensive options such as fast food / street food like souvlaki.
 On the other hand, fresh seafood and some meat dishes will be a lot more expensive.

 In our case, our meal prices ranged from 15 to 45 euro.
 Most of them cost us between 25 and 30 euro on average.
-This typically included a soft drink and some house wine or a beer, but nothing crazy.
+This typically included a soft drink and some house wine or a beer, plus any tips.

 If you are planning to shop at supermarkets, you should expect the cost of food to be higher when compared to Athens.
 A lot of the groceries that you buy on the islands has to be transported from other islands, or from the mainland.

 Our total costs for food, drinks and supermarket shopping came to about 800 euro.
 Neither of us are big drinkers though – well, not anymore!! 😊

 If you’ve followed my FB page for a while, you will probably know that we both like hiking!
 I also love swimming and snorkelling on wild beaches.
 Apart from being very enjoyable, these activities are totally free, and a great way to experience each island.

 We are also super keen on driving along dirt roads and finding remote beaches.
 While none of these five islands have as many dirt roads as Milos, we really enjoyed exploring by car.

 As it was the beginning of the season, some of the boat trips around the islands had not started yet.
 Which means that the only way to get to the remote beaches was by driving and hiking!